soopyc/bfbVoteCounter/readme.md

 (If you're on MacOS, I am guessing you know at least something about terminal.
 Open it by pressing Control+Alt+T. cd to the directory.
 Then just follow the next step.)

 7. Install Python 3.6/7/8 if you haven't.
 If you don't know which version to use, just choose version 3.8.1.
-A better easier executable file will be included
+A better easier executable file will be included~~

+Just use the packaged executable in releases.

 ## Fast guide
 Quick and easy script to get this thing up and running.
 Please ensure you have python 3.6+ installed beforehand, or this script will attempt installing it